Back to blog

 A personal website.

-The Job Search Problem
+The Job Search Problem No One Talks About

 Every open position receives dozens to hundreds of applications.
 Recruiters spend an average of 7 seconds on each resume.